LoopKit/loopdocs/docs/browser/other-apps.md

 |---|---|---|
 | <span translate="no">LoopCaregiver</span> | [https://github.com/LoopKit/LoopCaregiver](https://github.com/LoopKit/LoopCaregiver){: target="_blank" } | [LoopDocs: <span translate="no">LoopCaregiver</span>](../nightscout/loop-caregiver.md) |
 | <span translate="no">LoopFollow</span> | [https://github.com/loopandlearn/LoopFollow](https://github.com/loopandlearn/LoopFollow){: target="_blank" } | [<span translate="no">LoopFollow</span>](https://www.loopandlearn.org/loop-follow){: target="_blank" }|

+??? tips "LoopFollow Builders: Display Name (Click to Open/Close)"
+    * Would you like the name of your LoopFollow app to be personalized?
+    * Do you have more than one Looper, so you are using LoopFollow_Second or LoopFollow_Third?
+    * The 3 LoopFollow repositories enable you to customize the name shown on your phone

+    In your *GitHub* repository, find the file named: `LoopFollowDisplayNameConfig.xcconfig`

+    * Open it in your browser
+    * Follow the directions to change `display_name`
+        * "Save the file" means commit the change to your `main` branch
+        * It is recommended that you use LF_name, where name is the customized name - that way you can find it in an alphabetic list of apps

 The two repositories below are only if you need to follow a second or third looper.
 All others should use just the table above.
 The instructions for the second and third looper are otherwise identical to the first looper.
 Note that `LoopCaregiver` can follow multiple Loopers; you select the person inside the app.